The best non-phone work from home jobs for people who hate phone work.

 Places to find data entry jobs include:

-Transcription is another favorite virtual job, but it requires specific equipment, excellent hearing skills, and accurate and fast typing.
+Transcription is another favorite virtual job for people who want to learn how to make money typing.
+But it requires specific equipment, excellent hearing skills, and accurate and fast typing.
 You should also take training if you’re a beginner.

 So, transcription is often not the best freelance or work-at-home job for newbies.
 I simply tried some transcription practice activities and soon learned I DID NOT have the skills to do this job.
 Even if I could almost type as fast as they required, I certainly wasn’t accurate at that speed, but you may be!